empathy-mp3/Inscryption-manual-AP/README.md

 ## Manual Client

 In the "Tracker and Locations" tab you'll find buttons corresponding with all the available locations in the Randomizer.
 Since this is a manual game its built on trust™ you press the locations when you get to them, hopefully in the future only what you can access will be visible but at the moment you could press victory and it would accept it.
 Also, if you have death_link enabled, there's a button at the top right to trigger and receive death links.

+## How does the Modded Inscryption work?

+You need to use the latest version of my [DontStarveExpansion mod](https://thunderstore.io/c/inscryption/p/empathymp3/DontStarveExpansion/).
+You need to use the alternate apworlds and yaml files. (with Modded in the name).
+There are a few differences from the original rando:
+- Play on Kaycee's Mod.
+- Disable the vanilla card pack.
+- Put "Manual_InscryptionModded_empathymp3" in the manual client.
+- Don't use the aquasquirrel challenge.
+- In the side deck selection screen, you should use the gem deer side deck that costs energy, until you get the "You No Longer Have To Use The Gem Deer Side Decks That Cost Energy" item, at which point you should use the gem deer side deck that doesn't cost energy.
+After you select either of those, you can choose your gem colors.
+- There are no cards that fly onto the board, so you don't have to be concerned about those.
+- The cards that have locations but cannot be added to your deck (whose locations are obtained by simply having it in your hand) are:
+  - Dark Sword
+  - Mossling
+  - Poison Spear
+  - Weather Pain
+  - Squirrel
+  - Black Goat
+  - Boulder
+  - Frozen Opossum
+  - The Smoke